 The experiences of Indigenous Australians since colonisation are among the most searing, contested and engaging themes in the Australian past.
 This course considers the causes and effects of encounters and interactions between Aboriginal and non-Aboriginal people through histories of violence and dispossession, love and intimacy, and law and culture.
 Some tensions and pressures keep Indigenous and non-Indigenous people separate from each other and some other circumstances bring them together.
-This shared history is viewed through intersections between gender and class, questions of degrees of agency and power in these interactions, and differing perspectives on the natural environment.
+This shared history is viewed through intersections between gender and class, questions of degrees of agency and power in these interactions, and differing perspectives on sovereignty and the natural environment.

 This course replaces the following course(s): HIST3620.
 Students who have successfully completed HIST3620 are not eligible to enrol in HIST3621.

 On successful completion of the course students will be able to:

 1. Recognise key themes in historical relationships between Indigenous and non-Indigenous people in Australia.

 2. Evaluate information, ideas, and arguments containing diverse cultural assumptions.

 3. Analyse relevant primary and secondary sources on cross-cultural Indigenous Australian history.